Skip to content

 Do the same for all chains of hair bones you have.

-Next hide bones again to keep the skeleton tree hierarchy clear.
+After that, hide bones again to keep the Skeleton Tree hierarchy clear.

 image.png

-You can then hit simulate again to see how the physics is interacting with your hair.
-This will help to inform you of appropriate changes you should make moving forwards (don't forget to stop simulating)
+You can then hit Simulate again to see how the physics is interacting with your hair.
+This will help to inform you of appropriate changes you should make moving forwards (remember to stop simulating when you are done).

 Now delete any excess capsules to get the best effect possible.